d8mguy/webgen/doc/webgen.md

     cd appOne
     npx run build
-    webgen -port=8090 -deploy appOneSpec.d8m
+    webgen -port=8090 -deploy="/xxx/yyy" appOneSpec.d8m
     d8mc appOneSpecSrvrPort8090.d8m
     mv appOneSpecSrvrPort8090 build/
 The deploy option to webgen bundles a static server into the synthesized server in addition to the code that handles routes arising from transitions.
-Thus, if the server binary is in the `build` directory it will serve the client code _and_ run the "backend" code.
+Thus, the server will serve both client code _and_ "backend" code.
 Now you're using a single port, 8090 in this case.
+To make this work, the argument to deploy should be a full pathname to the build directory created by running `npm run build`.

 Note that for a webgen app "deploy" means to make it convenient to run on localhost.
 Deploying an app as a public website is more complicated and is beyond the scope of this document.
 The deployed app consists of the react-generated contents in `build/` plus the server executable.